|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 16g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The sour apple martini meets Irish whiskey in this fun and very lively cocktail recipe.
 The green Dublin apple cocktail is an ideal drink for St. Patrick's Day.
 Then again, it's also perfect if you simply feel like pouring a little whiskey in your appletini.

-This recipe is very simple and requires just three ingredients.
+This recipe is very simple and requires just three ingredients and a garnish.
 Making the switch from the vodka used in the average apple martini to Irish whiskey makes a tremendous difference.
 It adds a depth to the flavor that is impossible to get from the clear liquor.

 Also, be sure to use white cranberry juice and green sour apple schnapps.
 This particular combination is responsible for producing the brilliant green color that makes this drink look as great as it tastes.

 Pour the ingredients into a cocktail shaker filled with ice.

 Garnish with a fresh apple slice.
 Serve and enjoy.